 Most of Sri Lanka’s 1,500 trade unions are independent and legally allowed to engage in collective bargaining, but this right is poorly upheld in practice.
 Except for civil servants, most workers can hold strikes, though the 1989 Essential Services Act allows the president to declare a strike in any industry illegal.
 While more than 70 percent of the mainly Tamil workers on tea plantations are unionized, employers routinely violate their rights.
 Harassment of labor activists and official intolerance of union activities, particularly in export processing zones, are regularly reported.
 The government has increased penalties for employing minors, and complaints involving child labor have risen significantly.
 Nevertheless, thousands of children continue to be employed as household servants, and many face abuse.

-Most past human rights abuses are not aggressively prosecuted, while victims and witnesses are inadequately protected.
-The National Human Rights Commission (NHRC) is empowered to investigate abuses, but it has traditionally suffered from insufficient authority and resources.
+Most past human rights abuses are not aggressively prosecuted, and victims and witnesses are inadequately protected.
+The National Human Rights Commission (NHRC) is empowered to investigate abuses, but has traditionally suffered from insufficient authority and resources.
 The independence of the NHRC and other commissions was weakened by the adoption of the 18th Amendment in 2010.

 Since the end of the war, the government has ostensibly concentrated on rehabilitating former LTTE-controlled territory in the north and east (about 10–15 percent of the country) through economic development programs, but Tamil hopes for greater political autonomy remained unfulfilled.
 LTTE rule has been replaced by that of the army, which controls most aspects of daily life, including local government in some districts.